Print

 Instructions

-1. Preheat oven to 350F and grease an 8-inch round cake pan and line the bottom with parchment paper.
+1. Preheat oven to 350F.
+Grease the bottom and sides of an 8-inch round cake pan and line the bottom with parchment paper.

-3. In a separate bowl, whisk together the eggs, oil and lemon zest.
+3. In a separate large bowl, whisk together the eggs, sugar, oil, lemon zest and lemon juice.

-4. Pour the wet mixture into the dry ingredients and use a spatula to gently fold together until the dry ingredients are incorporated.
+4. Add the dry ingredients to the wet mixture and use a spatula to gently stir together until the dry ingredients are incorporated.
 Be careful not to over mix.

-6. Bake for 26-28 minutes, or until a toothpick inserted into the middle comes out clean.
+6. Bake for 25-28 minutes, or until a toothpick inserted into the middle comes out clean.
+The cake will have golden brown edges that pull away from the sides of the pan.

 7. Let cool for a few minutes before turning out onto a wire rack to cool completely.